interstar/cardigan-bay/bedrock/introductiontocardiganbay.md

 I need a new wiki-engine that can
-* Be the engine to manage and maintain my long-running, publicly facing [ThoughtStormsWiki](http://thoughtstorms.info/view/ThoughtStorms).
+* Be the engine to manage and maintain my long-running, publicly facing, and somewhat in need of cleaning up [ThoughtStormsWiki](http://thoughtstorms.info/view/ThoughtStorms).
 * Be an engine to manage a couple of smaller, more specific wikis and sites, with some specialized media types embedded in pages.
 * Be the engine to run my own private notebook of ideas.
 Replacing my long defunct [SdiDesk](http://thoughtstorms.info/view/SdiDesk) and more recent [OutlinerWithWikiLinking](http://thoughtstorms.info/view/OutlinerWithWikiLinking)
-* Be something I can use when travelling to work on this notebook even when away from my main machine or offline.
+* Be something I can use when travelling.
+To work on these notebooks even when I'm away from my main machine or off-line.
-* Be a platform to explore new ideas and functionalities for wiki
+* Be a platform to explore new ideas and functionalities for wiki.
 * Be a platform not simply for writing and capturing information, but for making sense of, and finding meaning in it.
-* Be a platform to help me DO things as well as write about them
+* Be a platform to help me DO things as well as write about them.

 ----